SharePoint/sp-dev-docs/docs/spfx/connect-to-anonymous-apis.md

 ## Connect to anonymous APIs using the HttpClient

 The easiest way, to connect to anonymous APIs in your SharePoint Framework solutions, is by using the HttpClient provided as a part of the SharePoint Framework.
-For example, to get weather information for London from the public OpenWeatherMap service, you would execute:
+For example, to get dummy information from the Typicode service, you would execute:

 ```ts
 this.context.httpClient